Best Nextiva Alternatives in 2026

 Pricing: $30/user/month (Essentials), $50/user/month (Professional).
 Minimum 3 users.
 Annual billing required.

-Best for: outbound sales teams and customer support teams where CRM data fidelity matters.
+Ideal for outbound sales teams and customer support teams where CRM data fidelity matters.
 Particularly strong for HubSpot users.

-CloudTalk — best for international teams
+CloudTalk: best for international teams

 CloudTalk provides numbers in 160+ countries, making it the most geographically comprehensive option for teams that need local presence in multiple markets.
 The intelligent call routing routes calls based on agent skills, caller location, time zone, language preference, and previous interaction history.